Gordon Dunlap Bennett

 Gordon Dunlap Bennett, S.J. (born October 21, 1946) is an African-American former Catholic prelate who served as Bishop of Mandeville in Jamaica from 2004 to 2006.
-He was banned from returning to active ministry in two dioceses of the Baltimore Province following a sexual harassment allegation.
+He was banned from active ministry in two dioceses of the Baltimore Province following an allegation of adult sexual harassment.

 Bennett is also a former Auxiliary Bishop of Baltimore.
-An active Jesuit, Bennett is currently a member of the California province.
+He is a member of the Jesuits.

 Early life

 Bennett was born on October 21, 1946, in Denver.
 He first attended Loyola Grammar School in Denver.
 After his family moved to Los Angeles in 1955, Bennett went to Holy Spirit Elementary School and then St. Thomas the Apostle Elementary School.
 In 1964, Bennett graduated from Loyola High School in Los Angeles as the class valedictorian.

 Later in 1964, Bennett entered the Society of Jesus at Santa Barbara, California.
 On September 8, 1966 he pronounced his first vows as a Jesuit.

 In 1966, Bennett enrolled at Loyola Marymount University, but transferred in 1968 to Gonzaga University.
 He graduated from Gonzaga with a Bachelor of Arts in Philosophy.
 Bennett then returned to Los Angeles to teach at Loyola High School.
 In 1975, he graduated with a Master of Divinity from the Jesuit School of Theology in Berkeley, California.

 On June 14, 1975, Bennett was ordained to the priesthood at Blessed Sacrament Catholic Church in Hollywood, California.
 His first assignment after ordination was as Assistant Principal for Campus Ministry at St. Ignatius College Preparatory in San Francisco, serving there until 1979.

 In 1979, Bennett received his Masters in Education in Secondary School Administration at Loyola Marymount University.
 In 1980, he received a Professional Diploma in Administration from Fordham University.
 In 1980, Bennett became principal of Loyola High School, serving in that role until 1988.
 On February 2, 1983, Bennett pronounced his final vows as a Jesuit.

 In 1989, Bennett became the Rector and Master of Novices at the Jesuit Novitiate in both Santa Barbara and Culver City, California.
 In 1996, he was named President of Loyola High School.